Lav15/lavjain.github.io/README.md

 * **Design-by-Governance:** I embed data governance throughout the design process rather than treating it as an afterthought.
 This includes three core pillars: data quality through diagnostic reporting and remediation, standardized business rules to ensure a consistent enterprise language, and strong data privacy and access controls to ensure secure and compliant systems.
 The outcome is trusted, decision-ready data ecosystems.

-* **End-to-End Delivery Wwnership:** I manage the full project lifecycle from scoping and discovery through design, development, and delivery.
+* **End-to-End Delivery Ownership:** I manage the full project lifecycle from scoping and discovery through design, development, and delivery.
 I provide structured documentation tailored to both technical teams for long-term maintainability and business users for confident adoption and operational use.

 * **Stakeholder Collaboration & Alignment:** I operate across all levels of the organization, from technical teams to executive leadership.
 I focus on precise requirement discovery by asking structured, critical questions to clarify needs and uncover hidden dependencies, ensuring solutions are aligned with both immediate requirements and long-term operational realities.

 ---
 ## Explore My Portfolio
 Select a domain below to view my project experience: